imagej/imagej.github.io/_pages/Creating_Imglib2_images_in_MATLAB.md

 ---

 {% include imglibmenu%}
- This page recenses experiments with creating ImgLib2 images from [MATLAB](MATLAB ), and then calling ImgLib2 algorithm from [MATLAB](MATLAB ).
-We aim first at showing how to build ImgLib2 types from [MATLAB](MATLAB ) types, then to do that efficiently.
-By this we mean having to <b>share</b> a single, massive low level data piece between ImgLib2 and [MATLAB](MATLAB ), which is not doable simply due to [MATLAB](MATLAB ) memory model.
+ This page recenses experiments with creating ImgLib2 images from [MATLAB](MATLAB), and then calling ImgLib2 algorithm from [MATLAB](MATLAB).
+We aim first at showing how to build ImgLib2 types from [MATLAB](MATLAB) types, then to do that efficiently.
+By this we mean having to <b>share</b> a single, massive low level data piece between ImgLib2 and [MATLAB](MATLAB), which is not doable simply due to [MATLAB](MATLAB) memory model.

-All snippets listed here are to be run from [MATLAB](MATLAB ).
-We rely on [Miji](Miji ) to set up class path, so you have to start every [MATLAB](MATLAB ) session with the command
+All snippets listed here are to be run from [MATLAB](MATLAB).
+We rely on [Miji](Miji) to set up class path, so you have to start every [MATLAB](MATLAB) session with the command

     Miji(false)

 Creating a new ImgLib2 image in MATLAB
 --------------------------------------

-In [MATLAB](MATLAB ), we are limited to native type images (float, uint8, uint16, ...) represented as native arrays.
-The matching ImgLib2 container for this is the {% include github repo='imglib ' path='core/src/main/java/net/imglib2/img/array/ArrayImg.java ' label='ArrayImg ' %}.
+In [MATLAB](MATLAB), we are limited to native type images (float, uint8, uint16, ...) represented as native arrays.
+The matching ImgLib2 container for this is the {% include github repo='imglib' path='core/src/main/java/net/imglib2/img/array/ArrayImg.java' label='ArrayImg' %}.

 Because ImgLib2 authors wrote nice static utilities, our work is relatively easy.
 The class `ArrayImgs` has all the methods you need, one per native type.